 gathered from research of primary and secondary resources, then draw

 their own conclusions about their topic's significance in history.
-The 2015 theme is Leadership and Legacy in History.

 Each year, students from grades 4 through 12 select, develop, and